 The recent encounter killing of Gangster Vikas Dubey has one more time raised a question of the legality of such encounters.
-In the history of police encounter, there exist many cases wherein most of the encounters were held fake by the Hon’ble Supreme Court.
+In the history of police encounter, there exist many cases wherein most of the encounter killings were held fake by the Hon’ble Supreme Court.
 This article deals with such cases of encounter and the law relating to encounter killings.

 Provisions related Encounter